Tigerfishing Safari - Tanzania

 Mike Sadar Holding Large Tigerfish

-• All catching is strictly catch-and-release with single barbless hooks.
+• All fishing is strictly catch-and-release with single barbless hooks.

 • No beat is fished twice in one week.
 Areas where fish are spawning are strictly no-go areas.